SailfinIO/oidc/README.md

 ### Methods

-- `initialize()` - Fetches discovery configuration and initializes the client.
 - `getAuthorizationUrl()` - Generates an authorization URL for user login.
-- `handleRedirect(code, state)` - Handles redirect after login for authorization code flow.
+- `handleRedirect(code, state)` - Processes the authorization code callback.
+- `handleRedirectForImplicitFlow(fragment)` - Processes the implicit flow callback.
 - `getUserInfo()` - Fetches user info from the userinfo endpoint.
 - `getAccessToken()` - Retrieves the current access token, refreshing it if necessary.
 - `clearTokens()` - Clears all stored tokens.